open-sauced/intro/CONTRIBUTING.md

 ### Markdown Basics

-Below are some Markdown elements that you will commonly use in this project:
+Below are some Markdown elements that you will commonly use in this project with examples, following our convention:

 #### 1. Headings